The Traditional Battlefield

 Turning the argument around, it is perfectly plausible that the Abbey was built on Battle Hill despite the battle having happened elsewhere.
 In addition to all the reasons just mentioned, perhaps the battlefield land belonged to another religious order.
 If so, William would not have wanted to rile the Pope by sequestering land from the Church when the whole idea was to earn the Pope’s absolution.
-Or perhaps the battlefield had become overgrown or lost during the seven-year gap.
-Or perhaps the monks of Marmoutier decided to build the Abbey elsewhere.
-CBA says that they thought the battlefield inappropriate for an important abbey.
+Or perhaps the monks of Marmoutier decided to build it elsewhere.
+CBA says that they thought the battlefield was inappropriate for an important abbey.
 It goes on to say that William instructed them to build his abbey on the battlefield anyway, but perhaps this last bit was invented whereas the need to build elsewhere was not.

 It is possible that William instructed the monks of Marmoutier to build his abbey on a hill because he wanted it to be prominent.
 Battle Hill is not as prominent as Caldbec Hill or Blackhorse Hill, but perhaps William preferred it because it was closer to the battlefield, or more reminiscent of the battlefield, or perhaps he just liked it.
 Or perhaps the monks of Marmoutier preferred it because it was treeless on the summit and therefore had better foundations and less need of site clearance.